oskarhenriksson/TropicalHomotopies.jl/README.md

 The underlying ideas are to be explained in a forthcoming manuscript titled _A tropical method for solving parametrized polynomial systems_ by Paul Helminck, Oskar Henriksson, and Yue Ren.

-> [!WARNING]
-> This is an early version of the code, made public for demonstration purposes.
-> Feel free to use it (at own risk).
-Comments and bug reports are welcome.

 ## Structure of the repository
 The repository consists of three main parts:
 * The `examples` directory contains explicit computations used for the examples given throughout the paper.